johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/32_image_from_registry.md

 ### Download Example Dockerfile and Sources

+Now that our automatic scanner is in place, we can test it by pushing a Docker container, and check if it scans.

-To illustrate the images scanning we will build an example Node.JS application based on the official “hello world” example described in [[their website](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/)](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/).
+To illustrate the images scanning we will build an example Node.JS application based on the official “hello world” example described in [their website](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/).

 1. Go to your Cloud9 Workspace and download and uncompress example container files